There is not a better feeling than a cosy kitchen with a plate of old-fashioned home-made oatmeal cookies sitting humbly on the kitchen table.

 - Preheat the oven to 160 Fan/ 180C/ 356 Fahrenheit/ Gas 4.

-- Line the baking trays with parchment paper if necessary.
+- Line the baking trays with parchment paper.

-- Place the flour and oats into a mixing bowl.140 grams oats, 115 grams plain flour
+- Place the flour and oats into a mixing bowl.140 grams rolled oats, 115 grams plain flour

 - Add the margarine, golden syrup, and brown sugar to a saucepan.
-Over a low heat, melt everything and stir together until smooth. [don't allow to boil]Remove from the heat.115 grams vegan margarine, 115 grams soft brown sugar, 2 tablespoon golden syrup
+Over a low heat, melt everything and stir together until smooth. [don't allow to boil]Remove from the heat.115 grams margarine, 115 grams soft brown sugar, 2 tablespoons golden syrup

-- Scoop up heaped teaspoons of mixture and with the palms of your hands dusted well with flour, form the dough into a ball shape.
-[Alternatively if thicker cookies are preferred an extra 40 grams/1 ½ oz of flour can be stirred through the cookie dough before forming into balls]
+- Scoop up heaped teaspoons of cookie mixture and with the palms of your hands dusted well with flour, form the dough into a ball shape.

 - Place the cookie balls onto the baking trays.
 Leave a space for each cookie to spread.
 Although it is fine if some of the cookies spread out and touch each other a little.